South Kyoga languages

 The South Kyoga languages are a group of closely related Bantu languages spoken in eastern Uganda.

 History

-Proto-South was spoken in the 1400s AD.
+Proto-South Kyoga was spoken in the 1400s AD.
 During the 1500s AD, Proto-South Kyoga split into early Lusoga and proto-East Kyoga.
 Early Lusoga spread across the region between the Nile and Mpologoma Rivers and Lake Victoria and Lake Kyoga.
 Proto-East Kyoga broke up into Gwere and Syan (Rushana) in the early 19th century.